< back to courses.

 Turf Management and Horticulture

-This course is designed for students who have an interest in learning about Turf Management & Horticulture.
-Students will have the opportunity to learn from professionals about how soil fertility, grass management, irrigation, landscape plants, landscape construction, pruning, plant disease, insect control and horticultural mechanics play a role in turf management and sporting industries.
+Course Description: This course is designed for students who have an interest in learning about careers in the plant science field.
+Students will have the opportunity to learn from professionals and explore how soil fertility, turf grass management, irrigation, landscape plants, landscape construction, pruning, plant disease, insect control, and horticultural mechanics all play a role in horticulture science.
+Students will also explore careers related to turf management in residential and commercial settings such as the golf and sporting industries, greenhouse management, public horticulture, and more.
+This course is not teacher and curriculum driven.
+It is a hands-on, project based exploratory opportunity for students.
+Students should be prepared to work with professionals on real-world company based projects.
+Class is located at the Kansas City Zoo.
+Personal transportation is required.

 What Will I Explore?